alexRyan719/alexRyan719/README.md

  - The Blueprint: Architect of CommunL and the Voluntrophy system.

 **The Philosophy: "Non Prickus Maximus"**

 I believe that Respect is the only sustainable currency and that Satire is the only weapon that doesn’t leave a body count.
 Whether it’s fixing the migrant crisis with President Trump and President Sheinbaum or turning the Cartels into construction crews, I’m betting on the "Christmas Miracle" of human connection.

 **aRye Shower Thought**

 "I’m the guy the feds monitor because I’m crazy enough to think we can actually stop being pricks to each other.
 Perspective is reality—welcome to mine."

-- 👀 I’m interested in Computer Science, Cyber Security, Programming, Minecraft, Video Games, Snowboarding.
+- 👀 I’m interested in Global Security, Criminal Justice Reform, Video Games, Snowboarding, Hacky Sack
 - 🌱 I’m currently working in IT and volunteering in Community Management
 - 📫 How to reach me:
 -     https://www.linkedin.com/in/alex-ryan-58223bb4/